Offline Deployment

 8.130.126.215 launcher.dataflux.cn

-After deploying the launcher, refer to Start Installation to deploy business services
+After the launcher deployment is completed, refer to Start Installation to deploy business services